Iran nuclear sites may be beyond reach of "bunker busters"

 Mark Fitzpatrick, an Iran expert at London's International Institute for Strategic Studies, said that Natanz was buried under several layers of dirt and concrete but it was "nevertheless possible to damage it with precision bombing with one sortie to create a crater and second sortie to burst through the bottom of the crater to the facility below."

-His doubts were echoed by Robert Hewson, Editor of Jane's Air-Launched Weapons, to Reuters, who said it was likely that Fordow had been built to survive a sustained assault.
+His doubts were echoed by Robert Henson, Editor of Jane's Air-Launched Weapons, to Reuters, who said it was likely that Fordow had been built to survive a sustained assault.

 "We know for a fact - or as near a fact as possible - that you will not be able to stop this program with air strikes.
 There continues to be a whole lot of hysterical posturing about this.
 In the meantime, it keeps backing the Iranians into a corner," he said.